 Some parents think that only stimulant medications can help their child with attention-deficit hyperactivity disorder or ADHD.
 However, there are many non-pharmacological treatments available as well.
-While most doctors will offer an ADHD medication first, there are natural supplements and herbs that work as alternative therapies.
+While most doctors will offer an ADHD medication first, there are natural supplements and herbs for ADHD that work as alternative therapies.

 Science-backed non-medical therapy and treatments for ADHD, combined with proper guidance, can also create long-term positive effects for your kid.

-Research shows that specific alternative and complementary methods can help manage ADHD and that certain herbs can help improve hyperkinetic and attentional disorders through a combination of sedative and cognitive enhancing effects (Sarris et al., 2011).
+Research shows that specific alternative and complementary therapies can help manage ADHD and that certain herbs can help improve hyperkinetic and attentional disorders through a combination of sedative and cognitive enhancing effects (Sarris et al., 2011).

 There are non-medication alternatives that can support the brain of a child with ADHD.
 There are many reasons not to medicate a child or a teen with ADHD but they do need to take action to support the ADHD brain and behavior.